 Who can make decisions on behalf of students in statutory Out of Home Care (OOHC)?

 The Checklist for Schools (June 2021) helps identify who is responsible for making decisions.

 The process of assessment, planning, implementation, monitoring and review.
 Case management aims to strengthen outcomes for families and students.
 It includes personalised learning and support planning developed for the student.

 The school will be informed when student case management responsibility is transferred to an agency.
-If Family and Community Services retains case management responsibility, they make all decisions that the carer cannot.
+If the NSW Department of Communities and Justice (DCJ – formerly FACS) retains case management responsibility, they make all decisions that the carer cannot.

-Family and Community Services provide direct out of home care placements and contract other non-government organisations to do so.
+The NSW Department of Communities and Justice (DCJ – formerly FACS) provide direct out of home care placements and contract other non-government organisations to do so.

 Staff with expertise in out of home care, attendance, behaviour, counselling, early intervention, hearing, vision, integration, learning assistance, disability and transition may also support students.
 Some schools have Aboriginal education and community liaison officers.